 Ten Steps to Success

-- Make sure the bathroom is accessible and that the child is able to place feet flat on the floor while on the toilet.
+Make sure the bathroom is accessible and that the child is able to place their feet flat on the floor while on the toilet.

-- Stock the bathroom with “special” toys and books that “live” only in the bathroom.
-A shelf of toys and treats that can be seen, but not accessed, unless a child is on the potty is very powerful and helps maintain motivation for sitting.
+Stock the bathroom with special toys and books that will live only in the bathroom.
+A shelf of toys and treats that can be seen, but not accessed unless a child is on the potty, is very powerful and helps maintain motivation for sitting.

-- Dress the child in easy on/off clothing.
-Sweats, leggings or shorts help make toileting fast and easy.
-Underwear is not necessary to experience “wet.”
-Use of pull-ups allows a parent to remain more patient with this process.
-Try to decrease “pressure” to perform.
-Anxiety can hinder toilet training in this population.
+Sweats, leggings, or shorts help make toileting fast and easy, underwear is not necessary to experience the feeling of wetness.
+It’s a good idea to use pull-ups as their convenience will allow you to remain more patient with this process.
+And try to decrease (or eliminate) any pressure to perform.
+Anxiety hinders success.

-A potty book social story that includes pictures of various toilets and the toileting sequence can help a child learn and grow comfortable with the sequence of necessary skills.
-Caregivers can help the child practice parts of the sequence with a doll or stuffed animal.
+A potty book social story that includes pictures of various toilets and the toileting sequence can help a child learn and become more comfortable with the sequence of necessary skills.
+You can help them practice parts of the sequence with a doll or stuffed animal.

 Watching videos can also be helpful.
 It may also be useful to practice sitting on the toilet (seat down, clothes on) so that the child is gradually introduced to the toilet in a way that feels safe.

-Finally, extended sitting on the toilet can cause frustration and be counterproductive so get a feel for the child’s tolerance and limit the time spent on the toilet accordingly.
+If extending the time on the toilet causes frustration, it could be counterproductive.
+Get a feel for your child’s tolerance and limit the time spent on the toilet accordingly.